 CoST tools and standards

-CoST tools and standards help governments, procuring entities and relevant stakeholders to promote transparency and accountability in infrastructure planning and delivery.
-Our products range from first-of -their-kind innovations to established industry standards for infrastructure data disclosure and validation.
+Our tools and standards help relevant stakeholders to promote transparency, accountability and participation in infrastructure planning and delivery.
+Our products range from first-of -their-kind innovations to established industry standards for infrastructure data publication and validation.

 CoST IDS